jasonswett/hangman_challenge/README.md

 # Hangman challenge

+## The challenge

 The point of this exercise is to see if you can write a program which, using `input.txt`, will produce output identical to `expected_output.txt`.
 You can test your work by modifying the executable file called `hangman` and then running `./completeness_test`.

+## How to submit your solution

+If you're interested in having me refactor your solution to be more object-oriented (plus any other improvements that I see can be made), do the following:

+1. Clone this repo (or fork it if you know how)
+2. Send an email to jason@codewithjason.com with a link to your solution

+## Important note

+Part of the reason I'm willing to do this is so that I can have some "before" and "after" code examples for my books and blog posts.
+By submitting your solution, you give me permission to use your code in my materials.

+Thanks in advance for participating.